Btx69-jpg/Paw_8230127_8230138/README.md

 - **swagger**: stores the Swagger file with full documentation of our REST API endpoints.
 - **views**: contains all view templates, including admin pages, the main page, the restaurant page, and the restaurant order management page.
 - **app.js**: main application file, responsible for configuring the server, defining routes and middleware, and starting the HTTP request listener.
-- **RelatorioPrimeiraEntrega.pdf**: report prepared for the first milestone of the project.

 ---
 ### 🛠️ Languages, Tools & Technologies